Archive for April, 2012

 If you are a victim of cyber stalking, here are a few tips.
 If you know the stalker in real life, send him or her a clear written request to stop harassing you.
 Only send one request and then do not have any further contact with the stalker.
 Keep a copy of the letter for your records.
 Retain evidence of all harassing messages and keep copies of this information as well as all contact made by the stalker.

 Burglaries of residential properties accounted for 73.9% of all burglary offenses in 2010.
 Contrary to what some may believe, the majority of residential burglaries take place during the day, not at night.
-Most burglaries take place between 10am and 3pm, since most people are away from their homes during these times.
+Burglary statistics show how the most burglaries take place between 10am and 3pm, since most people are away from their homes during these times.
 Break ins take place most often during the summer months (July and August) while February has the fewest number of break ins.
 Weather is certainly a factor in these cases and the fact that many people take long vacations during the summer makes their homes tempting targets for burglars.

 Single-family homes in the middle of a block are more common targets for burglars than homes on corner lots.
 This is likely because a house on the corner is more easily spotted than a house in the middle of a block.
 Burglars do not want to be caught committing crimes and thus they target homes where they are less likely to be noticed.